05 Feb What is Laser Marking?

 Examples of laser marking application

-There are many applications of laser marking dependent on requirements.
+There are many applications of marking dependent on requirements.
 One of the most popular is text and figures.

 The precision of marking is perfect for serial and batch numbers, bar codes etc. They have no problem producing letters and numbers easily readable to the human eye, but can even create lettering so small it’s only recognised with magnifying equipment or automated technology.